svlad-90/DMA_Plantuml/README.md

 ## Motivation:

 Firstly, as a developer I want documentation of my source code to be located as near as possible to the code itself.
+Additionally, I do not want to maintain multiple non-connected diagrams, but rather a one single model.

 Secondly, I do not want to use existing tools, which are generating the diagrams during the build.
 Integration of such tools usually needs a lot of